nickgerace/tekton-launcher/README.md

 ## Notes

-The client-go dependency version was changed to "0.17.0" since the library switched to matching Kubernetes version strings.
+The client-go dependency version was manually changed (in *go.mod*) to "0.17.0" since the library switched to matching Kubernetes version strings.